bhavikbhagwani/AgileJeera6/README.md

 To view the accurate UML arquitecture of the app, there is an image in the directory called 'aumeter_UML.png' which you can view

+## Cleanup 🧹

+To clean up generated and installed files, use the following commands:

+    make clean

+To clean up documentation files:

+    make clean-doc

+To clean up source files:

+    make clean-src

+To clean up everything:

+    make clean-all

 ## Contact us
 We have an organization email from where you can contact us: